 So what does the train represent?
 One theory is that the train represents the State.
 If so, then the plot of the film is about a gang of revolutionaries fighting to take control.
 Curtis, played by Chris Evans, represents a Marxist-Leninist faction aiming to seize the state and then radically transform the social divisions of wealth.
 The fact that the Tail enders had to literally eat babies to survive in the early days was not a product of Malthusian scarcity, but of class division.
 The problem with this instrumental praxis is the ending of the film.
 Firstly, we find out that the engine is breaking and that Wilford, the master of the train, has been using small children as replacement parts.
 Curtis is horrified by this Omelian system and immediately attempts to save the children.
 We do not know what his plan was after that because immediately following this, his ideological rival Namgoong blows up the train.
 Curtis’s revolution never materializes.
 There is no liberation day on the Snowpiercer, no flags are waved, no seizing the means of production.
 The Bastille has been stormed but tomorrow never comes.
 For the more orthodox Marxist-Lenist then, the ending of Snowpiercer is quite literally a derailing of the revolutionary project and the final scene, where Yona and Timmy survive the crash and see a polarbear, is a desperate attempt by Hollywood to tack on a sappy ending.

 Yet there is an alternative explanation.
 As we mentioned above, Namgoong does not desire to enter Wilford’s chambers but instead wants to blow open the door of the train.
-In this theory, the train does not represent the state, but is a metaphor for the state-capitalist complex.
-Namgoong realises that as long as they all stay inside the train, they can never escape the social divisions.
+In this theory, the train does not just represent the state, but the inextricable bind of state-capitalism.
+Namgoong realises that as long as they all stay inside the train, they can never escape the social divisions, no matter who in charge.
 That the engine requires child labour to keep in running confirms this, showing that exploitation is hardwired into the system.
 Namgoong is an anarchist, who does not seek the seat of power, but to exit the system.
 Curtis’s plan to take control of the train is fraught with contradictions.
 Simply taking the state is never enough to see through a revolution, As Nicos Poulantzas notes, the state itself must be revolutionized at the institutional level.
 But if our desire is to keep the train/state going, then we cannot substantially alter it, otherwise it would break down completely.
 Curtis sees the train as something that can be harnessed for the power of good.
 Namgoong sees the train as the fundamental problem.

 To be sure there is a fairly substantial element of recklessness and vanguardism to Namgoong.
 Earlier in the film he points out to Yona the bodies of those who had tried to escape before but had perished in the cold with a mix of regret and admiration.
 A free death is preferable to a living slavery for Namgoong, and while we all may agree with the sentiment, how many of us, given the choice would pursue such a strategy?
 He is willing to crash the train and risk the lives of all aboard to bring down the abusive system.
 Yet in some respects the film’s ending proves him right.
 The polarbear at the end signifies not just vague hope, but the proof that life exists outside this train/system that we have been told is not only the best way but the only way.